OHI-Science/bhi-1.0-archive/baltic2015/prep/CS/cs_prep.md

 The zostera data contains areal extent that matches well with the BHI regions.
 The graph below shows overlay of zostera data with BHI region shape file - each blue cross is a sampling site with coordinates and coverage type (dense, sparse, or NA).

-**Problem**: The area listed in the Bostera file only contained the lcoation of each sampling point, but not the area of vegetation coverage.
+**Problem**: The area listed in the Zostera file only contained the location of each sampling point, but not the area of vegetation coverage.
 The area data seems to be the total area of the BHI region.
-Therefore, we can't calculate the total area of Bostera as planned.
+Therefore, we can't calculate the total area of Zostera as planned.

 ``` r
 cs_bhi_intersect = sp::over(cs_data, bhi_transform)